exasol/project-keeper/doc/design.md

 We implement this in a workflow and not in PK because
 * Git/GitHub operations should not be done locally to avoid surprises
 * GitHub action automatically have credentials for pushing and creating a pull request
+* The Slack notification URL might not be available as secret to all repositories, so this step must be optional
+* Sending notifications to developers to
+  * investigate a failed update process
+  * review and merge a new pull request

 Note: Implementing this in a workflow makes it hard to do integration tests.
 We accept that there are no integration tests for running the workflow.